 Guahan Academy Charter School, Inc. (the Academy or GACS), a component unit of the Government of Guam, is currently organized for the basic purpose to do all things reasonable and proper in the operation of a nonprofit charter school within the Territory of Guam pursuant to the provisions of Public Law 29-140, the Guam Academy Charter Schools Act of 2009.
-Said corporation is organized exclusively for charitable, religious, educational and scientific purposes, including, for such purposes, the making of distributions to organizations that qualify as exempt organizations within the meaning of Section 501(c) (3) of the Internal Revenue Code, or corresponding section of any future federal tax code.
-Pursuant to 18 GCS §281702 and §281703, this Corporation is organized under and governed by the provisions of the Guam Business Corporation Act (enacted as Guam Public Law 29-144 and as thereafter amended or codified).
+The Academy is organized exclusively for charitable, religious, educational and scientific purposes, including, for such purposes, the making of distributions to organizations that qualify as exempt organizations within the meaning of Section 501(c) (3) of the Internal Revenue Code, or corresponding section of any future federal tax code.
+Pursuant to 18 GCS §281702 and §281703, the Academy is organized under and governed by the provisions of the Guam Business Corporation Act (enacted as Guam Public Law 29-144 and as thereafter amended or codified).

-This non-profit corporation is established for the purpose of operating an academy charter school which operates independently from the Guam Public School System for the purposes specifically set forth in 17 GCA §12102.
+The Academy, as a non-profit corporation, is established for the purpose of operating an academy charter school which operates independently from the Guam Public School System for the purposes specifically set forth in 17 GCA §12102.
 The Guahan Academy Charter School, Inc. is established as a model for the implementation of the National Institute for Direct Instruction (NIFDI) School-Wide Reform Model.
 It shall have those powers set forth in 17 GCA Section §12107 and all lawful powers necessary or convenient to carry out any such purpose, and all rights, privileges and authorities granted by or consistent with any applicable law, unless and only to the extent expressly restricted by its Articles or Bylaws.

 GACS is governed by a Board of Trustees.
-The Trustees are elected or selected pursuant to the Charter granted by GACS.
+The Trustees are elected or selected pursuant to the charter granted by GACS.
 The Board of Trustees consists of not less than five (5) members and not more than nine (9) members.
 At least one member must be a parent or guardian of a student attending GACS and one member must be from the general public.
 The principal of GACS is a non-voting member.

-The Charter granted to GACS is for a six (6) year period, unless revoked as authorized in § 12114 of the Charter.
-The Charter may be renewed an unlimited number of times, each for a six (6) year period and is due for renewal in June 2024.
+The charter granted to GACS is for a six (6) year period, unless revoked as authorized in § 12114 of the charter.
+The charter may be renewed an unlimited number of times, each for a six (6) year period and is due for renewal in April 2030.
+Under the charter agreement, the Council will review GACS once every six years, beginning on the date on which the charter is granted or renewed, to determine whether the charter should be revoked for material violations of laws and the terms of its agreement or if GACS fails to meet the goals and student academic achievement expectations.